maxhar518/maxhar518/README.md

 - 👋 Hi, I’m @maxhar518
-- 👀 I’m interested in Generattive AI
+- 👀 I’m interested in Generative AI
 - 🌱 I’m currently learning Chatbot And AI at @saylani mass IT
 - 💞️ I’m looking to collaborate with software